projectsveltos/sveltos/docs/help_and_tutorials/troubleshooting.md

 ## Common Issues

 ## Sveltos ClusterProfile, Profile is not applied to the cluster/s
-This is a very common case scenario where the deployed Sveltos `ClusterProfile`, and `Profile` resources are deployed to the targeted cluster/s.
+This is a very common case scenario where the deployed Sveltos `ClusterProfile`, and `Profile` resources are not deployed to the targeted cluster/s.
 This might be due to an issue with the Sveltos installation, incorrect Sveltos namespace installation, incorrect `cluster-label` set to the cluster or something else that might be disallowing the deployment.

 ### Sveltos Installation Namespace
 It is a **requirement** for Sveltos to get installed in the `projectsveltos` namespace.
 If Sveltos is installed in a different namespace, issues with the Kubernetes resources deployment will arise.